Chapter 2 · System Design Fundamentals

 storage/year = items/day × avg_size × 365 × replicas × retention_years

-A "post" may average 400 B of text but carry a 2 MB image.
-Decompose: text, metadata, attachments, indexes.
-Add 20–30% for serialization.
+A "post" might be 400 bytes of text on average, but carry a 2 MB photo.
+Break it down: text, metadata, attachments, indexes.
+Then add 20–30% for the overhead of storing it.

-Indexes add 30–80%; logs often exceed the data they describe; backups multiply the whole figure again.
+Indexes add another 30–80%.
+Logs are often bigger than the data they describe.
+And backups multiply the whole figure all over again.

 Bandwidth — QPS × payload Slide 8